zhouwg/FFmpeg/README.md

 Patches should be submitted to the ffmpeg-devel mailing list using `git format-patch` or `git send-email`.
 Github pull requests should be avoided because they are not part of our review process and will be ignored.

+# Status/Defect

+This project has moved into Project KanTV since 03-21-2024, so it's no longer maintained.